AA Torque

-The AA Torque Show was a New Zealand television series about motor vehicles, mainly cars.
+The AA Torque Show is a New Zealand television series about motor vehicles, mainly cars.
 The half-hour programme was first screened on TV One in 2005 and the second series was shown on Prime Television in April 2007.
 No other seasons were produced.
-The show was presented by Roger Walker, Danny Mulheron and Aaron Slight.
+The show was presented by Roger Walker, Danny Mulheron, Aaron Slight and Emma Hart.
 It was described by binglewootch.com as provocative, humorous and light-hearted in tone.
+The show format was similar to that of Top Gear.

 AA Torque magazine is a publication produced by Fairfax Media which shares some contributors, editors and features with the TV show including contributions by the presenters themselves.